Hampton Yount: Podcasts

-Hampton currently hosts multiple podcasts, including Doom Island, Y'all Ever,which Hampton paused in March 2021.
+Hampton currently hosts multiple podcasts, including Doom Island and Y'all Ever, which Hampton paused in March 2021.
 He also hosted Suicide Buddies, which is no longer running.
-Yount currently records Y'all Ever with Dave Ross, who is a Los Angeles comedian.
+Yount currently records Y'all Ever with Dave Ross, a Los Angeles comedian.
 On Y'all Ever, Hampton and Dave talk about current events, Hampton's neighbors, and stories sent in by listeners.
 Doom Island is a podcast hosted by Hampton alone, though he does invite guests.
 Doom Island has some acting aspects, as Yount pretends to be stranded on an island with 'Doom Bots', fictional characters of Yount's creation.
-Suicide buddies is a podcast co-hosted by Hampton, but also co-hosted by Dave Ross.
+Suicide Buddies is a podcast co-hosted by Hampton, but also co-hosted by Dave Ross.
 On Suicide Buddies, Hampton and Dave read a suicide story from history on each episode.
-Yount has been featured on a number of comedy podcasts including Pete Holmes' You Made It Weird with Pete Holmes and Doug Benson's Getting Doug with High.
+Yount has been featured on a number of comedy podcasts, including Pete Holmes' You Made It Weird with Pete Holmes and Doug Benson's Getting Doug with High.
 Yount received his own half-hour Comedy Central special in 2015.

-Acting Career
+Acting career

 His first experience in television was as a consulting producer and performer on MTV's Ridiculousness.
-Yount has been featured on Conan, Last Comic Standing and Comedy Central's The Meltdown with Jonah and Kumail.
+Yount has been featured on Conan, Last Comic Standing, and Comedy Central's The Meltdown with Jonah and Kumail.
 In 2015, Yount was selected by Joel Hodgson to provide the voice of Crow T. Robot on the revived Mystery Science Theater 3000 Netflix series.
 Yount's selection came at the recommendation of new host Jonah Ray.
 The role was previously played by Trace Beaulieu and Bill Corbett.
-Yount was also the lead role in a pilot titled "Man of Truth".
-The pilot was not picked up, "...probably because it was very stupid.", Yount said on his twitter page.
+Yount also played the lead role in a pilot titled "Man of Truth".
+The pilot was not picked up, "...probably because it was very stupid.", Yount said on his Twitter page.